Upper School

 • Listening to Dead People

-Students will rank their preferences first, second, and third when they register.
-While we will make every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio will mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.
+Students rank their preferences first, second and third when they register.
+While the department makes every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.

-Readings may include fiction such George Orwell's 1984, Maurice Carlos Ruffin’s We Cast a Shadow , Yoko Ogawa’s The Memory Police, Margaret Atwood’s The Handmaid’s Tale , or Amniatta Forma’s Happiness; poetry such as Claudia Rankine’s Citizen; nonfictions such as Michelle Alexander's The New Jim Crow, essays by Kiese Laymon in How to Live and Die In America or Evgeny Morozov’s To Save Everything Click Here; various media by and about Chinese dissident artist Ai Weiwei; and visual material including episodes of Black Mirror, and other film excerpts.
+Readings may include fiction, such as George Orwell’s 1984, Maurice Carlos Ruffin’s We Cast a Shadow, Yoko Ogawa’s The Memory Police, Margaret Atwood’s The Handmaid’s Tale or Amniatta Forma’s Happiness; poetry, such as Claudia Rankine’s Citizen; nonfiction, such as Michelle Alexander’s The New Jim Crow, essays by Kiese Laymon in How to Live and Die In America or Evgeny Morozov’s To Save Everything Click Here; various media by and about Chinese dissident artist Ai Weiwei; and visual material, including episodes of Black Mirror and other film excerpts.

 English 12 Logistics

-The English Department will offer three two-trimester course options to seniors:
+The English Department offers three course options to seniors:

 • Comedies of Courtship